TEST-VERSION - FAQ Abraxas

 Mt-2: | average unladen weight (in kilograms) of the passenger cars registered for the first time in Switzerland in the penultimate calendar year before the reference year. |

-A penalty becomes payable if a vehicle's applicable CO2 emissions exceed the individual target.
+A penalty is payable if a vehicle's applicable carbon emissions exceed the individual target.

-How is the CO2 target calculated for large-scale importers and manufacturers?
+How is the carbon target for large importers calculated?

-The target for large-scale importers is calculated for the entire fleet of cars registered by each large-scale importer for the first time in the reference year using the following formula:
+The target for large importers is calculated for the entire fleet of cars registered by each large importer for the first time in the reference year using the following formula:

 Permissible specific emission = 118 + a × (Mi,t – Mt-2)g CO2/km